seco/selectIt/README.md

 selectIt
 ========

-Jquery combobox plugin with navigation for selects with large number of options.
+Jquery combobox plugin with navigation for selects with large number of items.

 Demo: http://lsiric.github.io/selectIt